openzipkin/brave/instrumentation/http/README.md

 okhttp = TracingCallFactory.create(httpTracing.clientOf("sqs"), new OkHttpClient());
 ```

-If you just want to control span naming policy, override `spanName` in
+If you just want to control span naming policy based on the request,
-your client or server parser.
+override `spanName` in your client or server parser.

 Ex:
 ```java